Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

 Analysis of the Judgment

-• The Court upheld the conviction of A.A. for preferential fraudulent bankruptcy, highlighting that the payment operations were carried out when the company was already in a state of insolvency.
+• The Court confirmed A.A.'s conviction for preferential fraudulent bankruptcy, highlighting that the payment transactions were made when the company was already in a state of insolvency.

-• The defense argued that the payments represented contractual obligations, but the Court emphasized that such justification did not exempt from the charge of favoritism towards specific creditors.
+• The defense argued that the payments represented contractual fulfillments, but the Court emphasized that this justification did not exempt them from the charge of favoritism towards specific creditors.

-• Regarding documentary bankruptcy, it was highlighted that the absence of motivation from the defense did not support the request for exclusion of liabilities.
+• Regarding documentary bankruptcy, it was highlighted that the defense's lack of reasoning did not support the request for exclusion of liability.

 Conclusions

-The judgment No. 27703 of the Court of Cassation represents an important reference point for jurisprudence in the field of fraudulent bankruptcy.
-It underscores how the entrepreneur's awareness of their insolvency and the methods of payment made can configure criminally relevant behaviors.
-The decision offers interesting insights not only for legal practitioners but also for entrepreneurs, who must be aware of the legal implications of their actions in times of corporate crisis.
+Judgment No. 27703 of the Court of Cassation represents an important reference point for jurisprudence on fraudulent bankruptcy.
+It underscores how the entrepreneur's awareness of their insolvency and the payment methods used can constitute criminally relevant conduct.
+The decision offers interesting insights not only for legal professionals but also for entrepreneurs, who must be aware of the legal implications of their actions in situations of corporate crisis.